bluerding/beyond_mod_0/BM0.md

 ![Screen Shot 2022-11-14 at 1 55 21 PM](https://user-images.githubusercontent.com/116417370/201754315-05f665c0-2ffa-46f9-a65b-a0e721c5058e.png)

+## Learn Methods

+I want to have a better understanding of some methods and how they work.
+[MDN is a great resource for me to learn them!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions)

 ## Staying In Touch

 I definitely want to keep in touch with the group before Mod 1 starts.
 They have been the most valuable resource to me so far and are able to help me out any time I have a question.